Categories of Fractions Revisited: Localization of categories

 As for universality, suppose we are given some functor $F:\mathcal{C}\ra\mathcal{D}$ mapping $\mathcal{W}$ to isos.
 It induces a unique functor $\mathcal{P}(\mathcal{C},\mathcal{W}^{-1})\ra\mathcal{D}$.
 This functor maps the above elementary equivalences to equalities, thus uniquely factors over the quotient category $\mathcal{P}(\mathcal{C},\mathcal{W}^{-1})/\!\!\sim$. \end{proof}

-\begin{rem} \begin{compactenum} \item For locally small $\mathcal{C}$, the localization $\mathcal{C}[\mathcal{W}^{-1}]$ need not be locally small.
-Even for the categories of fractions discussed in the next section, it may well happen that the localization has proper classes as the collections of morphisms between some pairs of objects.
-Showing that this does not happen in a concrete case seems to be a hard problem; one case where local smallness is known is for model categories, where localizing with respect to weak equivalences yields the locally small homotopy category (see~\cite[p.7 and 1.2.10]{Hov}). \item The canonical functor to a quotient category $\mathcal{C}\ra\mathcal{C}/\!\!\sim$ is full by definition of $\mathcal{C}/\!\!\sim$.
-However, this is usually not true for a localization functor $\mathcal{C}\ra\mathcal{C}[\mathcal{W}^{-1}]$. \end{compactenum} \end{rem}
+\begin{rem} \begin{enumerate}[label=(\alph{enumi})] \item For locally small $\mathcal{C}$, the localization $\mathcal{C}[\mathcal{W}^{-1}]$ need not be locally small.
+Even under the conditions to be discussed in the next section, it may well happen that the localization has proper classes as the collections of morphisms between some pairs of objects.
+Showing that this does not happen in a concrete case seems to be a hard problem; one case where local smallness is known is for model categories and localizing with respect to the class of weak equivalences (see~\cite[p.7 and 1.2.10]{Hov}). \item The canonical functor to a quotient category $\mathcal{C}\ra\mathcal{C}/\!\!\sim$ is full by definition of $\mathcal{C}/\!\!\sim$.
+However, this is usually not true for a localization functor $Loc:\mathcal{C}\ra\mathcal{C}[\mathcal{W}^{-1}]$. \end{enumerate} \end{rem}